 This approach fits in with our philosophy of inclusiveness and saves small municipalities a minimum of $35K in just annual software fees.
 The service allows small municipalities to share AM, GIS & BI expertise through the cloud at a fraction of the cost of hiring staff in-house.
 This saves a small municipality in excess of $90K to hire a qualified asset/gis manager.

 How do we do this when alternatives cost many tens of thousands of dollars?
-We use open source extensively, leverage the cloud and offer a tightly integrated solution .
+We use open source extensively, leverage the cloud and offer a tightly integrated solution.
 The tight integration keeps things simple and the cloud hosting eliminates worries about software updates & administration.
 Our data frameworks reflect our philosophy to keep things simple and real.
-Your outside crew will appreciate the simplicity of our field app which won’t get in the way of doing their job.
+Your outside crew will appreciate the simplicity of our field app which won’t get in the way of doing their job while providing them easy access to images and procedures to help with their work.
 We emphasize decisions base on factual information not on dubious and costly optimizations.

 We operate extremely frugally in line with our philosophy in order to keep costs low, allow access to free software for municipalities and contribute to community groups.
 We do not have marketing budget nor any marketing associates and instead redirect those costs to local community groups as donations.
 We rely on word-of-mouth based on the value and quality of our work.
 If you’re a municipality interested in further information or would like demo email me.